 23 An editor-in-chief may be impeached for consistently or seriously failing to fulfill any of the duties outlined in section 22 of this document, as well as for any serious violation of the discipline policy or the ethics code.

-24 The editor-in-chief may be impeached upon the recommendation of the two-thirds of the executive.
+24 The editor-in-chief may be impeached upon the recommendation of two-thirds of society members.

 25 The editor-in-chief may be impeached upon receipt of a petition signed by no less than 800 registered members of the Dalhousie Student Union.
-In this event, the editor-in-chief must forward the petition to the executive and discuss it at the next opportunity.
-Should two-thirds of the executive present uphold the petition, the editor-in-chief shall be impeached.
+In this event, the editor-in-chief must forward the petition to the executive.
+The executive, without the editor-in-chief’s presence, will meet with the lead petition organizer to discuss the petition, the reasons behind it and to schedule a general meeting.
+Should two-thirds of present Dalhousie Student Union and King’s Student Union members uphold the petition, the editor-in-chief shall be impeached.

 26 In the event that an editor-in-chief is impeached, an interim editor-in-chief shall be nominated by the executive within three days, and approved by two-thirds of that body.
 This interim editor-in-chief should be announced online as soon as possible after selection.